 The afternoon restaurant crowd was large--Denth said that if people were going to pay for a meal, they usually did it at mid-day, when it made more sense to buy food than return home for a meal.
 The entire concept of restaurants still seemed a little strange to her.
 Didn’t these men have wives or servants to make them food?
 Didn’t they feel uncomfortable eating in such an unfamiliar, public place?
 It was so. . .impersonal.

 Yet, many did--even at this particular restaurant, which was one of the more expensive in the dock area.
 Denth and Tonk Fah sat on either side of her.
-And, of course, they helped themselves to the plate of muscles as well.
-Vivenna wasn’t certain--she’d pointedly not asked--but she thought that the muscles were raw.
+And, of course, they helped themselves to the plate of mussels as well.
+Vivenna wasn’t certain--she’d pointedly not asked--but she thought that the shellfish were raw.

 The thin man across from her slurped another one down.
 He didn’t seem to be enjoying himself much despite the expensive surroundings and free food.
-He had a sneer on his lips, and while he didn’t appear nervous, she did notice that he kept an eye on the restaurant entrance more often than not.
+He had a sneer on his lips, and while he didn’t appear nervous, she did notice that he kept an eye on the restaurant entrance.

-“So,” Denth said, setting another empty shell on the table, then wiping his fingers on the tablecloth--a common practice in T’Telir, apparently.
+“So,” Denth said, setting another empty shell on the table, then wiping his fingers on the tablecloth--a common practice in T’Telir.
 “Can you help us or not?”

 The little man--he simply called himself Fob--shrugged.
 “You tell a wild tell, mercenary.”